Michigan Matters: Of Organ Donations & Keeping Kidneys Healthier

 Dr. DeFoe talked about people of color being in greater need of organ transplants, yet, they are more reticent to signing up to be donor.
 She is working to raise the conversation.

 Then Linda Smith-Wheelock, President /CEO-National Kidney Foundation of Michigan, appeared to talk about a health crisis as too many people have kidney disease.
-Over one million people in our state have kidney problems – yet most don’t know it.READ MORE: Detroit Changing Towing Rules After Corruption Probes
+Over one million people in our state have kidney problems – yet most don’t know it.READ MORE: West Nile Virus Detected In Macomb County

 Smith-Wheelock discussed a new program they recently launched with the Michigan Department of Health and Human Services to help prevent chronic kidney disease.